catherinism/catherinism.github.io/_posts/2019-12-17-mood_check_app_-_react_redux_final_project.markdown

 ![](https://i.imgur.com/pEK2xhv.png)

-My project is very simple but I'm pretty proud of it.
-It took a lot of research and studies to finish but I enjoyed the process.
-I'm glad it's done and I'm ready for the next challege!
+My Reac/Redux project is very simple but I'm very proud of it.
+It took a lot of research and studies to finish, but I really enjoyed the process.
+But I'm glad it's done and I'm ready for the next challege - career change!